RazaMM/job_search/README.md

 It’s not something that’s being actively worked on or developed.
 The main goal was to try out Flutter concepts like building UIs and handling state, so it’s more of a learning tool than a finished app.
-There aren’t any plans to add to it or update it right now.
+There aren’t any plans to add to it, update it, or even release it as a real app right now.

 If you want to use it yourself, you will need to have flutter and its dependencies installed, and then build it yourself.